 Vapers tongue occurs when you’ve been vaping the same flavour for a long time and you begin to get used to the flavour and you can’t taste it as much anymore.
 When you mix your own e-liquid, you can change up the recipe between batches to keep your taste buds active.

-Nicotine is mixed into a base before bottling, you can choose the PG/VG ratio that corresponds to your chosen diluent.
-Ensure you give the bottle a good shake before use.
+- Nicotine – Nic Shot (optional).Nic shots are diluted with a base before bottling, you can choose the PG/VG ratio that corresponds to your chosen diluent.
+One thing to remember, is that nicotine has a taste of it’s own, so adding more to a e-liquid mix can alter the flavour of the juice.
+Ensure you give the nic shot a good shake before use.

 The formula to know how much of a nicotine liquid to add to the e-liquid mixture is:

 Target Strength / Starting Strength * Total Liquid Amount

 An example would be that you want 30mls of 0.6% (6ml) strength juice and you have 1.8% (18mg) nicotine liquid.
 So, 0.6 / 1.8 * 30 = 10ml.
 You would need 10ml of 1.8% (18mg) nicotine liquid to make 30ml’s of a 0.6% (6mg) strength juice.